enso-org/enso/app/gui/docs/CONTRIBUTING.md

 - **Integration Tests** The integration tests are gathered in `integration-test` crate.
 These tests require a current version of Chrome installed, and the running Engine backend.
 They may have side effects (e.g. new Enso projects in your workspace).
-They require.
 The `node ./run integration-test` command will spawn required Engine process and then run all integration tests.

 - **Linting** Please be sure to fix all errors reported by `node ./run lint` before creating a pull request to this repository.